nishtwowhoo/BitTyme/README.md

 ![Voice Capture Interface](images/Voice-Capture.png)
 *Figure 3: The voice recognition interface converts spoken thoughts into structured calendar tasks using natural language processing.*

-* **User Experience Goal:** Remove all typing barriers and enable rapid task entry during busy or mobile moments.
-* **Interface Highlights:**
-  * **Natural Language Processing:** Listens to casual spoken phrases and automatically extracts task titles, deadlines, and time estimates.
+The Hands Free Voice Capture Interface removes all typing barriers to enable rapid task logging during busy or mobile moments.
+Powered by natural language processing, the system listens to casual spoken phrases and automatically extracts task titles, deadlines, and time estimates.
+It then presents an instant task preview displaying the calculated duration, allowing students to confirm and integrate converted items into their digital calendar with a single tap.
-  * **Instant Task Preview:** Displays a parsed task card showing calculated duration before adding it to the user schedule.
-  * **One Tap Integration:** Allows students to confirm and add the converted task to their digital calendar with a single tap.

 ---